 A-3 PROCEDURE

 A-3.1 Measure 100 ml of standard potassium permanganate solution into the gas wash bottles (absorption bottles) E, F and G. Assemble the apparatus as shown in Fig. 1 (without dilute sulphuric acid in the separating funnel B).
 Pass the nitrogen or carbon dioxide gas slowly through the apparatus so as to displace the air.
-Weigh accurately about 0.2 to 0.3 g of the material and transfer it into the reaction flask C quantitatively.
+Weigh accurately about 0.2 g to 0.3 g of the material and transfer it into the reaction flask C quantitatively.

 A-3.2 Disconnect the nitrogen gas or carbon dioxide gas tube and place 100 ml of dilute sulphuric acid in the separating funnel B. Connect the nitrogen or carbon dioxide gas tube to the funnel again.
 Add the dilute sulphuric acid to the reaction flask slowly, regulating the rate of addition in such a way that a steady stream of bubbles appears in the absorption bottles E, F and G. When the addition of dilute sulphuric acid is complete, adjust the pressure of nitrogen or CO2 gas so that a steady flow of bubbles is maintained in the reaction flask and the absorption bottles E, F and G. During this process, immerse the reaction flask C in the water bath maintained at a temperature of (65 ± 5) °C. Continue the reaction for at least 1 h.
 Sweep the last traces of phosphine from the flask with more rapid stream of nitrogen or carbon dioxide for at least 5 min.
 At the end of the reaction and sweeping period, disconnect the apparatus and quantitatively transfer the reduced potassium permanganate solution, contained in the three absorption bottles E, F and G to a 1 000 ml or a convenient size beaker.
 Rinse the absorption bottles and the connecting tubes with 100 ml of standard oxalic acid solution, taking care to dissolve all the manganese dioxide.
 Add the rinsings to the reduced potassium permanganate solution contained in the beaker.
 Rinse the absorption bottles and connecting tubes with water and transfer the rinsings to the same beaker.
 Warm the contents of the beaker to approximately 60 °C and titrate the excess oxalic acid with standard potassium permanganate solution.